Can You Get a VA Loan with Bad Credit?

 How Much Can You Borrow with a VA Loan if You Have Bad Credit?

-The amount you can borrow depends on several factors, including your income, debt-to-income ratio, and the lender’s requirements.
-In 2024, VA loan limits are no longer capped for borrowers with full entitlement, but those with partial entitlement may still face limits based on their county.
+What you can borrow depends on several factors, including your income, debt-to-income ratio, and the lender’s requirements.
+VA loan limits are no longer capped for borrowers with full entitlement, but those with partial entitlement may still face limits based on their county.
 Here’s a quick overview:

 Loan Entitlement | Maximum Loan Amount |